Preparing your household recycling

 - Paper towels

 Shredded paper cannot be recycled using your home bin.
 If it gets mixed with other materials, such as glass, it is difficult to remove during the sorting process and can ruin the quality of the glass.
-However, it can be accepted for recycling in the paper and cardboard container at your local household waste recycling site, or composted at home.
+However, it can be accepted for recycling in the paper and cardboard container at your local recycling centre, or composted at home.

 It is not necessary to remove windows from envelopes, or staples from paper, although tape should be removed from cardboard and wrapping paper.